dmulyalin/ttp/docs/source/Match Variables/Functions.rst

    * - `join`_
      - join match using provided character
    * - `append`_
-     - append provided string to match result
+     - append provided string to the end of match result
+   * - `prepend`_
+     - prepend provided string at the beginning of match result
    * - `print`_
      - print match result to terminal
    * - `unrange`_